eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 6.2 Topic C: Wallet Unit Attestations

-[Topic C - Wallet Unit Attestations (WUA) and Key Attestations](./c-wallet-unit-attestation.md) discusses how the Wallet Unit can document its functional and security capabilities, e.g., support for secure hardware, revocation status, etc.
+[Topic C - Wallet Unit Attestations (WUA) and Key Attestations](./c-wallet-unit-attestation.md) discusses how the Wallet Unit can document its functional and security capabilities, e.g., support for secure hardware, revocation status, etc. This is similar to the role of `attestations` in WebAuthn.

 Certain WUA attributes are somewhat sensitive, as they may allow for linkability, and are only intended for PID Providers and Attestation Providers when performing issuance.
 Other metadata in the WUA is used to prove that the Wallet Unit has not been revoked.
 This information is less sensitive.